ArinTorney/cpp-tools-and-codes/dynamictyping/README.md

 6 Marrch 2022: README is formed.

 2 April 2022: Till now constructor is ready, and typecasts are also ready (C-style typecasts, unlike `std::any`).
 Also `std::ostream << var` operator overload is ready.
 But after few more features are added like `var + var`, a few other operator overloads etc. the source will be released.

+9 June 2022: Till now over the previously ready things, `operator+` is ready, and `print` and `input` functions are ready.
+# Testing
+This project is being tested with GCC 11, but compatibility with GCC 9 and Clang 9 may be kept.
 # Plan
 Stage 1.
 To make a class which can store value of any commonly used primitive or string type.
 Stage 2: To make a class which can store value of any commonly used non-primitive type, like the current `var`, `var*`, or maybe even `std::vector<var>`, `std::unordered_map<var>` etc.